 3. Relax at 75 Mile Beach

 This length of beach stretches along the entire eastern side of the island and is considered the main road.
 Many of the island’s best sights, such as the Coloured Sands (a section of rock that’s all different colors due to their mineral content), Eli Creek, and the Maheno Ship Wreck can be seen along the beach.
 You can see the entire stretch from Indian Head or up close while 4WD driving.
+The constantly changing tides and winds are shifting the roadway, so there may be hidden washouts, dips, and bumps.
+Only 4WD vehicles are allowed on the roadway.

 4. See Indian Head